jhchan99/Hilo-Specification/README.md

 The following responsibilities, behaviors, and statuses are as follows:

 - Director:
-1. Resposibilities - Run the game by verifying the conditions of the game are always true before each turn.
+1. Responsibilities - Run the game by verifying the conditions of the game are always true before each turn.
 Keeps track of player's points and cards, and asks the user two questions: if they want another move or what their guess is for the card (whether higher or lower)

 2. Behaviors:
     a.
 Check the points of the player to make sure it is not lower than 0: Points_Below_Zero()